Malitha123/Model_Eval/README.md

 ## Experiments

-* For finetuning pretrained models use the bash file of train_full_fine_tune.sh.
-Then run the evaluation_full_finetune.sh
+* For finetuning pretrained models use the bash file of multi_job_full_fine_tune.sh

-* For linear evaluation pretrained models use the bash file of train_linear_fine_tune.sh.
-Then run the evaluation_linear.sh
+* For linear evaluation pretrained models use the bash file of multi_job_full_fine_tune.sh

-* For direct evaluation pretrained models use the bash file of evaluation_direct.sh
+This project is built upon [SEVERE-Benchmark](https://github.com/fmthoker/SEVERE-BENCHMARK/tree/main/action_recognition).
+Thanks to the contributors of these great codebases.